TinyBoxDev/TinyServer/README.md

 	</body>
 	</html>

-Remember: for every action you can associate only one view.
-If in the folder there are more than one view, were applicated this priority convention:
+Remember: for every action can be associate only one view, so if in the folder there are more than one view, will loaded only one view in accordance with the following priority list:

 * action.html
 * action.xml